arif2009/ReactJS-Docker/README.md

 # Ex. docker run -p 3000:3000 9a586e7bfdd7
 ```

-If everything ok, you will see something like and you can browse it from browser
+If everything ok, you will see something like below and you can browse it from browser

 ```bash
 You can now view frontend in the browser.